Phase diagram of a one-dimensional Ising model with an anomalous Z_2 symmetry: Abstract

 \section{Abstract}

 Anomalous global symmetries, which can be realized on the boundary of symmetry-protected topological phases, bring\wlx{s} new phases and phase transitions to condensed matter physics.
 In this work, we study a one-dimensional model with an anomalous $\mathbb Z_2$ symmetry, using the density-matrix renormalization group method.
-Besides a symmetry-breaking ferromagnetic phase, we find a gapless phase described by the SU(2)${}_1$ conformal field theory, despite the existence of only discrete $\mathbb{Z}_2$ symmetry in the Hamiltonian.
-The phase transition between the ferromagnetic phase and the gapless phase is continuous and has the same critical scaling as in the gapless phase.
+Besides a symmetry-breaking ferromagnetic phase, we find a gapless phase described by the Tomonaga-Luttinger Liquid theory with the central charge $c=1$.
 Our numerical finding is compatible of theoretical constraints on possible phases resulting from the symmetry anomaly.